NLnetLabs/krill/doc/development/06_ca_manager.md

 entitlements.
 This command will result in a no-op in case there are no changes.
 But, if there are changes then it will result in appropriate new events, such as generation of new certificate request.
-That will then trigger that the parent synchronisation is scheduled again.
+That will then trigger that the parent synchronization is scheduled again.

 ### QueueTask::ResourceClassRemoved